 Data Science Projects KPIs

-A well-articulated goal is fundamental to measure the success of the overall project.
-The goal should not be ambiguous; instead, it should be quantifiable and measurable so that you can track the project progress against that.
+A well-articulated goal is very important to measure the success of the overall project.
+The goal should not be ambiguous, instead, it should be quantifiable and measurable so that you can track the project’s progress against them.

 An example of an ambiguous goal from the business is – “We want to prevent our customers from leaving our service”.
 You cannot validate your project outcome against this goal.

-Instead, a quantifiable goal looks like — “We want to reduce customer churn rate by 10% in the next financial year”.
+Rather, a quantifiable goal looks like this – “We want to reduce customer churn rate by 10% in the next financial year”.
 This has a measurable goal and a specific timeline against which you will have to drive your data science project.

 2. User Stories Delivered